benweissmann/dbsc-proxy/README.md

   - A cookie called `dbsc_proxy_upstream`.
 This holds the value `aead({ upstream_session, pubkey })` and has an expiration (and all other attributes) equal to the upstream session cookie's.
 Conceptually, this cookie is serving as the server's storage that a particular keypair is bound to a particular session, but using an authenticated/encrypted cookie to have the client handle persistence instead of the server.

-  - The session cookie (with a name matching the upstream application's session cookie, as configued by `DBSC_PROXY_COOKIE_NAME`).
+  - The session cookie (with a name matching the upstream application's session cookie, as configured by `DBSC_PROXY_COOKIE_NAME`).
 This holds the value `dbsc_proxy::timestamp;hmac(timestamp;<dbsc_proxy_upstream cookie value>)`, i.e., a timestamp and a signature of that timestamp together with the value of dbsc_proxy_upstream.
 It has an expiration of `DBSC_PROXY_REFRESH_INTERVAL`, and otherwise has all the same attributes as the upstream cookie.
 Conceptually, this cookie is a token that provides a short-lived authorization for the client to make use of the session in the `dbsc_proxy_upstream` cookie without re-proving possession of the private key.

-### Session initialization
+### Session registration

 When the proxy returns a response that contains the header `Set-Cookie: session=upstream_session`:
 - If the cookie is empty or the expiration is in the past: